Terms | Application Deadlines | Eligibility | Course Information | Program Fees | Housing and Meals

 Spring Semester: October 1

-After nomination by W&M, students must complete an online pre-enrollment application by November 15 (spring) and May 15 (fall).
+After nomination by W&M, students must complete an online pre-enrollment for WU by November 15 (spring) and May 15 (fall).

 There is no language requirement for this program; however, students have the option to participate in a two-week intensive Pre-Semester German Language Course (at all levels of German) and/or an Orientation & Cultural Program (in addition to the mandatory Welcome Session).
 Both are highly recommended.
 There is an additional cost for both programs, and they are not credit-bearing.
 Both fill up quickly, so interested students should apply for these programs by November 15 (spring) and May 15 (fall).
 The cultural orientation program includes sightseeing, field trips, and presentations that help students adapt to Austrian life.

 Courses are offered in English and German.
 Approximately 250 courses are taught in English each semester.
 Information on available courses can be found on the Course Catalog.
 WU recommends that students register for courses as soon as they are accepted.
 Course registration is on a first-come, first-served basis, and there is no add/drop period.

 4 ECTS = 2 W&M credits